-It’s worth the trip just for the food
+It’s worth a trip just for the food

 “I don’t have a favorite restaurant because most of the Russian restaurants in Brighton are pretty good.
 The food is always fresh and they don’t cheat on food—it’s always nice—and the service is getting better and better.” —Alex Gincher, works in Brighton Beach and rents in nearby Midwood

 “My favorite restaurant?
 It’s a pizza place on Coney Island Avenue called Sofia’s.
-I like their grandma slice. —Alex A.
+I like their grandma slice.
+(Now takeout and no-contact delivery) —Alex A.

 “When it comes to food, Brighton Beach is unique.
 An example: we have a melon that comes from Uzbekistan called a hamei melon.
 You can’t buy it anywhere but here.
 When people taste it for the first time they can’t believe how delicious it is.
 When my friends come to visit me, the first thing they want to do is to go shopping at Tashkent.
 When I work late and have no time to cook, I stop at Tashkent and I can get anything I want—Russian food, Chinese food, Afghan food, and pickled everything.
 The quality is great, the prices are lower than other parts of the city.
 And, I love the borscht at Brighton Bazaar.
 It is fantastic but to get the first batch of the day, the best batch, you need to get there by 11 in the morning.” —Lev Kilman, 46, owns a house

 “I’m always on a diet so I can’t say much about the food here.
-But I can tell you that I love the salad Olivier that you get in any of the markets in the neighborhood.
+But I can tell you that I love the Olivier salad (the Russian version of potato salad) that you get in any of the markets in the neighborhood.
 I like to get it at the Brighton Bazaar.
-They mix potato salad and peas and other good things and I can make a meal of it.
-And for a meal out, I like Tatiana’s Cafe on the boardwalk.
+They mix peas and other good things in with the potatoes and I can make a meal of it.
+And for a meal out, I like Tatiana’s on the boardwalk.
+(Tatiana’s Grill is closed now but the restaurant next door is open seven days a week for outdoor seating, unless it’s snowing.)
 You can go and sit outside and have a drink, meet friends, have something to eat and not kill your budget.” —Pat

 “I like to walk on the boardwalk a lot.
 It’s just 10 minutes from where I live.
 Sometimes I go to the beach.
 My kids used to go a lot when they were younger.” —Sheikh